Property in Alanya. Ideal Estates, +90 532 777 4 777

 Notarial Processes

-Notaries in Turkey are official bodies affiliated with the state, notaries make documents official and attest to the validity of specific processes.
+Notaries in Turkey are official bodies affiliated with the state.
+Notaries make documents official and attest to the validity of specific processes.

 When applying formal procedures, you may need to consult a notary at an organization’s request or for assurance of certain unofficial procedures.
 In addition, certain operations can only be done in the presence of a notary.
 These procedures are as follows;